Chief (DC Comics): Post-Crisis

 Niles Caulder's back-history seemingly remained intact following the events of Crisis on Infinite Earths; however, when writer Grant Morrison took over the Doom Patrol title (starting with vol. 2 #19) they reimagined him as a cold, detached and somewhat mysterious individual.
-Near the end of their run, Morrison even revealed that Caulder had been responsible for the "accidents" that caused the original Doom Patrol members to gain their powers, since his personal philosophy is that true greatness comes through overcoming tragic events.
+Near the end of their run, Morrison even revealed that Caulder was responsible for the "accidents" that caused the original Doom Patrol members to gain their powers, since his personal philosophy is that true greatness comes through overcoming tragic events.

 While volunteering for the Peace Corps in the 1960s in Calcutta, India, Niles Caulder met Arani Desai and the two fell in love.
 He gave her immortality on their wedding night and left her in a monastery in the Himalayas, sensing danger from his mysterious benefactor.

 Caulder had been hired to develop a serum to increase a person's life span indefinitely.
-While working on the project, Caulder discovered that his mysterious benefactor was actually a villain named General Immortus.
+While working on the project, Caulder discovered that his mysterious benefactor was General Immortus.
 Immortus planted a bomb in Caulder's chest and would only remove it when Caulder had developed the serum.
 Immortus shot Caulder and while he was technically dead, his robot surgeon removed the bomb and revived him.
 Due to the robot's crude surgical technique, The Chief lost the use of his legs.
 Fearing that Immortus would never stop until he was dead, he decided to form a team of heroic misfits to fight Immortus.
 This team became the first incarnation of the Doom Patrol.

 In keeping with the above retcon that he manipulated the original Doom Patrol's transformations, it has been revealed that Caulder had also experimented on other characters in the world who would both benefit and destroy humanity.
 The most noted are a bitter group called the Brotherhood of Evil, a group of people who also live like "freaks", led by the Brain.
-The Brotherhood exists as an elitist paramilitary organization involved in terrorist acts around the world such as the destruction of the American city Blüdhaven, occasionally attempting global control of humanity, and the death and destruction of Niles Caulder for causing their tragic transformations.
+The Brotherhood exists as an elitist paramilitary organization involved in terrorist acts around the world such as the destruction of Blüdhaven, occasionally attempting global control of humanity, and the death and destruction of Niles Caulder for causing their tragic transformations.